-Figure A.11 SVAR Impulse Responses to a GSE Excess Return Shock in driving fluctuations in the endogenous variables.
-Figure A.12 depicts the share of the forecast error variance at various horizons that is due to the identified GSE excess returns innovations.
-For comparison, Figure A.12 also shows the variance contribution of monetary policy shocks identified using the Romer and Romer (2004) measure as a proxy using the methodology in Stock and Watson (2012) and Mertens and Ravn (2013).
-We find that the GSE excess returns shocks explain up to 9% of the agency net purchases and commitments forecast variance (not shown).
+Figure A.12 SVAR Impulse Responses to a GSE Excess Returns Shock at various horizons that is due to the identified GSE excess returns shocks.
+For comparison, Figure A.13 also shows the variance contribution of monetary policy shocks identified using the Romer and Romer (2004) measure as a proxy using the methodology in Stock and Watson (2012) and Mertens and Ravn (2013).
+We find that the GSE excess returns shocks explain up to 8% of the agency net purchases and commitments forecast variance (not shown).
 The contribution of monetary policy shocks remains below 2% at all horizons considered.
-Figure A.12 reveals that both shocks account for a substantial fraction of the forecast variance of originations and housing starts at horizons beyond 6 months.
-GSE excess returns shocks explain up to 14% of the forecast variance of originations at horizons between 12 and 18 months, and around 7% to 8% of housing starts between 8 and 14 months.
-In comparison, monetary shocks explain between 8% to 9% of originations, and around 14% of housing starts at similar horizons.
+Figure A.13 reveals that both shocks account for a substantial fraction of the forecast variance of originations and housing starts at horizons beyond 6 months.
+GSE excess returns shocks explain up to 12% of the forecast variance of originations at horizons between 12 and 18 months, and around 7% to 8% of housing starts between 8 and 14 months.
+In comparison, monetary shocks explain between 6% to 8% of originations, and around 11% of housing starts at similar horizons.
 Neither of the shocks accounts for much of the forecast variance of the stock of mortgage debt at horizons up to 36 months.
-Monetary shocks account for a substantial share of the short-run forecast variance of the 3-month T-bill rates, and up to 11%, respectively 7%, of the variance in mortgage and 10-year Treasury rates at horizons around 6 months.
-GSE excess returns shocks are relative less important for the variability in interest rates at shorter horizons, but become relatively more important than monetary policy shocks in accounting for the uncertainty in long-term interest rates at horizons exceeding 18 months.
+Monetary shocks account for a substantial share of the short-run forecast variance of the 3-month T-bill rates, and up to 14% and 7%, respectively, of the variance in mortgage and 10-year Treasury rates at horizons shorter then 6 months.
+GSE excess returns shocks are relatively less important for the variability in interest rates at shorter horizons, but become relatively more important than monetary policy shocks in accounting for the uncertainty in long-term interest rates at horizons exceeding 18 months.

 Notes: The figure shows SVAR impulse responses to an innovation in orthogonalized GSE excess returns.
 Finer lines are 95% confidence bands obtained from a residual wild bootstrap using 10,000 replications.
-Sample: Aug 1970 to Dec 2006.
+Sample: Sep 1970 to Dec 2006.

-An advantage of the SVAR model is that it is straightforward to evaluate of the relative importance of shocks
+An advantage of the SVAR model is that it is straightforward to evaluate the relative importance of shocks in driving fluctuations in the endogenous variables.
+Figure A.13 depicts the share of the forecast error variance

-Figure A.12 Forecast Error Variance Contributions of Monetary and GSE Excess Returns Shocks
+Figure A.13 Forecast Error Variance Contributions of Monetary and GSE Excess Returns Shocks

 Notes: The figure shows contributions to the forecast error in the SVAR model.
 Monetary policy shocks are identified using the Romer and Romer (2004) measure as external instrument.
-GSE excess returns shocks are identified as described in the text.
-Sample: Aug 1970 to Dec 2006.
+GSE excess returns shocks are identified as described in Appendix II.
+Sample: Sep 1970 to Dec 2006.